jbcodeforce/yarfba/docs/coding/cloudFormation.md

 ## Drift

 Evaluate all resources that may have changed by admin console, and that will be reversed back to cloud formation template settings.

+## Quotas and Limits

+There are quotas to consider per account, when authoring templates and creating stacks.
+The relevant product documentation are [AWS CloudFormation endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/cfn.html) and [](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html).

+* The number of stack per account, per region is 2000 as a soft limit.
+* StackSet is limited to 1000 per account.

 ## More advanced topics